Oseltamivir: Medical uses

 Oseltamivir is used for the prevention and treatment of influenza caused by influenza A and B viruses.
 It is on the World Health Organization's List of Essential Medicines.
-The WHO supports its use for severe illness due to confirmed or suspected influenza virus infection in critically ill people who have been hospitalized.
+The World Health Organization (WHO) supports its use for severe illness due to confirmed or suspected influenza virus infection in critically ill people who have been hospitalized.
 Oseltamivir's risk-benefit ratio is controversial.
 In 2017, it was moved from the core to the complementary list based on its lower cost-effectiveness.
 The Expert Committee did not recommend the deletion of oseltamivir from the EML and EMLc, recognizing that it is the only medicine included on the Model Lists for critically ill patients with influenza and for influenza pandemic preparedness.
 However, the Committee noted that, since the inclusion of oseltamivir on the Model List in 2009, new evidence in seasonal and pandemic influenza has lowered earlier estimates of the magnitude of effect of oseltamivir on relevant clinical outcomes.
 The Committee recommended that the listing of oseltamivir be amended, moving the medicine from the core to the Complementary List, and that its use be restricted to severe illness due to confirmed or suspected influenza virus infection in critically ill hospitalized patients.
 The Expert Committee noted that WHO guidelines for pharmacological management of pandemic and seasonal influenza would be updated in 2017: unless new information is provided to support the use of oseltamivir in seasonal and pandemic outbreaks, the next Expert Committee might consider oseltamivir for deletion.